yochaigal/cairn/wip/backgrounds/aurifex.md

 # Aurifex

-> The world bows before gold, and those that have it.
-There are those that say that to try to turn lead to gold is a fool's errand, a dream of wealth that will never come.
-But they don't understand.
-The dream isn't about wealth, but of power!
-For to create gold is to bow to no one.
+> Some say that to try to turn lead to gold is a fool's errand, a pitiful dream of wealth that will never come.
+But they don't understand, it isn't about the money.
+For to have gold is to have power.
+And to create gold is to bow to no one.

 ## Names
 Hestia, Basil, Rune, Prism, Ember, Quintess, Aludel, Mordant, Salaman, Rune